rancher/elemental-docs/versioned_docs/version-1.4/quickstart-cli.md

 ## Preparing the installation (seed) image

-This is the last step: you need an Elemental Teal seed image that includes the initial registration config, so it can be auto registered, installed and fully deployed as part of your cluster.
+This is the last step: you need an Elemental seed image that includes the initial registration config, so it can be auto registered, installed and fully deployed as part of your cluster.

 :::note note
 The initial registration config file is generated when you create a `Machine Registration`.